 - Idiosyncratic Episode Naming: The story is divided into 6 Chapters, each of which is named after a part of the college experience.
 (For example: recruiting, midterms, spring break, finals, etc.)

-- I Just Want to Be Normal: Val tries to take this approach at first, but the situation doesn't exactly accommodate her.
+- I Just Want to Be Normal: Val tries to take this approach for awhile after first getting her powers, but the situation doesn't exactly accommodate her.

 - "I Know You're in There Somewhere" Fight: Defied when Clady is the victim of a Baleful Polymorph and attacks the party.
 Only knocking her senseless with spells undoes the polymorph.

 - In the Back: If one of the player characters can attack a monster from directly behind it with a physical attack, it'll do double the normal damage.
 This also goes for monsters attacking the player characters.

 - Kill It with Fire: It's not long before Val starts showing an unhealthy enthusiasm for her newfound powers.Alain: Was she a pyromaniac before this started?

 Clady: There was the incident with our "fireplace" in our first floor, chimneyless dorm room...

 - Generally speaking, Fire is one of the more useful spells on offense, since the flames stay in place and keep on burning anything forced to remain standing in them.